rockycape/rockycape3/_posts/2025-06-17-FrydenbergsGloriousReturnToKooyongAppearsInevitable.md

 It’s funny that these were the same people pushing Hamer as the “future of the Liberal party” only two months ago.
 One member said the takeaway of Tim Wilson re-taking Goldstein at the recent election was that “white men” can win in Melbourne.
 Never change.

 There’s an old joke about Victorian builders aligned with the CFMEU: if it’s raining they have the day off, if it’s too hot they can’t work, and if the conditions are fine, they’ll take a rostered-day off so they can take the family to the beach.

+It sometimes feels the same for the former treasurer.
+No matter the weather, Liberals think the answer to every problem is Frydenberg.
+He will lead them back to the promised land.
+Sussan Ley will lose, then Frydenberg will be ready to take over.

+But has anyone stopped to think how they got where they are in the first place?